engrit-illinois/Get-AdUserGroupMembershipTree/README.md

 In the following example, the user `ewsguest899` is a direct member of `engr-ews-testgroup`, `engr-ews-testgroup2`, and `engr-ews-testgroup3`.
 Additionally `engr-ews-testgroup2` and `engr-ews-testgroup3` are both members of `engr-ews-testgroup`.
 So you can easily see that `ewsguest899` is a member of `engr-ews-testgroup` for 3 separate reasons: once as a direct member, and twice as a nested member.

 <img src='example1.png' alt='Screenshot of console output of the module matching previous description.' />

+# Requirements
+Must be run as your SU account in order for it to see and return all groups.
+Running as an account without full provileges will return only a subset of group memberships.

+# Usage
+1. Download `Get-AdUserGroupMembershipTree.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).
+2. Run it using the examples and documentation provided below.

 # Examples